 - Blood draw

-You may be requested or required to complete other University training(s) as a condition of your research participation, most commonly, Hazard Communication Training (HazCom).
+You may be requested or required to complete other University training(s) as a condition of your research participation such as Biosafety Level 2, Working with Vaccinia, and Bloodborne Pathogens.
+The most common is Hazard Communication Training (HazCom).
 It is a State requirement for HazCom training to be completed by all UT Arlington employees and students who use, handle, or transfer hazardous chemicals at their workplace.
 To complete the training now, visit: https://www.uta.edu/ra/real/loginscreen.php?view=7.
 Log in using your UTA net ID and password.
 For questions or assistance, please contact the Environmental Health & Safety Office at 817-272-2185 or email@example.com

 *For instructions on obtaining access to the Animal Care Facility.